railwayapp/docs/src/docs/getting-started.md

 layout="responsive"
 width={800} height={287} quality={80} />

-After doing this, click on the deployment and navigate to your deployment to see the app live.
+Navigate to your domain to see the app live.

 In the next step, we will personalize your new web app.

 ## Developing Locally

 So far Railway spun up a Postgres instance and a web server providing all the needed variables on deploy.
 We will connect to that very same Postgres instance locally to help us develop our app.

-Let's begin by cloning the repo you created on your machine.
+Begin by cloning the repo you created on your machine.

 (Tip: you can navigate directly to the Project's repo from the deployment pane using the Command Palette.)